yorikvanhavre/BIM-with-FreeCAD/README.md

 ### About this book

-The contents of this book are published under a [Creative Commons / Attribution](https://en.wikipedia.org/wiki/Creative_Commons_license#Attribution) license, and an online version will always be kept free for everyone to download and read.
-As much as possible,
+The contents of this book are published under a [Creative Commons](LICENSE) license, and an online version will always be kept free for everyone to download and read.
+As much as possible, it will also be kept updated with future versions of FreeCAD.